 Again, make the sauce yourself, you only need a tin of chopped tomatoes, which costs about £0.35 or something like that.
 Then, the own-brand spaghetti from any supermarket will be about £0.70, maybe less.
 You end up spending less that £5 to feed the whole family.

-For the meatballs, all you need to do is mix the ground meat with spices, season then add them to the pan together with the chopped tomatoes and stock.
+For the meatballs, all you need to do is mix the mince with spices, season them, then add them to the pan together with the chopped tomatoes and stock.

 Cook for about 20 minutes until the meatballs are cooked through and the sauce is reduced to stick to the meatballs.
 Add the cooked spaghetti to an oven-proof dish, top with the meatballs and sauce, add the grated cheese, and bake until the cheese is melted.